|

 by a decree of October 24, 1795 with the National Institute to consist

 of 144 members.
-The members were divided in classes, with the First
+The members were divided in classes, with the first

-Class, mathematics and physics, arranged in ten sections.
+class, mathematics and physics, arranged in ten sections.
 The seventh

 section was botany and plant physiology, and the first members were